 Additionally, H.R.
-2441 designates the CEO of the Corporation as the individual responsible for determining eligible countries rather than the Board of Directors, as recommended by the Administration.
-The House bill allows low-middle income countries to participate in the MCA beginning in FY2006 regardless of the amount of money appropriated, but limits the allocation to these relatively wealthier countries to 20% of MCA assistance.
-Table 9 summarizes these and other differences among Senate, House, and Administration proposals.

-The full House merged H.R.2441 into H.R.
-1950 - the Foreign Relations Authorization for FY2004 and 2005 - and passed H.R.
-1950 on July 16.
+2441 designated the CEO of the Corporation as the individual responsible for determining eligible countries rather than the Board of Directors, as recommended by the Administration.
+The House bill allowed low-middle income countries to participate in the MCA beginning in FY2006 regardless of the amount of money appropriated, but limits the allocation to these relatively wealthier countries to 20% of MCA assistance.
+Similar to the Senate, the House incorporated a slightly modified version of H.R.
+2441 as Division A in H.R.
+1950, an omnibus foreign policy authorization bill.
+The House passed H.R.
+1950 - now called the "Millennium Challenge Account, Peace Corps Expansion, and Foreign Relations Authorization Act of 2003" - on July 16.